Frequently Asked Questions: A101 Graduate Entry Medicine Course

 You will be contacted by our Admissions Coordinator, Sarb Atwal, as soon as your conditions have been met and subsequently your offer made unconditional.

+Students on medical courses are able to apply for a bursary in the later years of their course.
 In Years 2-4 of the GEM course most English domiciled students will be eligible to apply for an NHS Bursary.
 This bursary has been made available specifically for those undertaking courses in graduate medicine and dentistry; in most cases it will cover your tuition fees and some living expenses.
 See further information.

 Do you consider late entries via "clearing"?